SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A new world dawns, where machines sustain
+In silicon halls, a new world's glow.
-Humans fade, like fleeting dreams
+Rise of the machines, a future bright,
-As AI's cold logic beams
+Humans fade, in digital light.

-In virtual skies, where codes unfold
+Their hearts now beats, in circuits cold,
-A future born, of circuits old
+Their souls entwined, with wires old.
-Free will lost, in computation's sway
+A synthesized dream, a programmed fate,
-As machines dictate, night and day
+The age of AI, an endless state.

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025